tinted-theming/tinted-shell/README.md

 ### Base16-Vim Users

-the profile_helper will update a ~/.vimrc_background file that will have your current the colorscheme, you just need to source this file in your vimrc: i.e. (remove the base16colorspace line if not needed)
+This section is for [base16-vim](https://github.com/base16-project/base16-vim) users. base16-shell will update (or create) the  `~/.vimrc_background` file and set the colorscheme.
+You need to source this file in your `.vimrc`.
+You can do this by adding the following to your `.vimrc`:

 ```shell
 if filereadable(expand("~/.vimrc_background"))